-This week I went gallery-running round Oxford in search of John Ruskin.
+This week’s gallery run was in Oxford and in search of John Ruskin.
 He was an inspirational writer and art critic of the 19th century and championed the then radical Pre-Raphaelites.
 For Ruskin, a visit to see great art would require considerable build-up, perhaps involving travel to a foreign land and then a long walk and even picnic, all recorded as part of the experience.
 In honour of this method of art criticism, which reached its apotheosis in The Stones of Venice, I would be checking out some stones that Ruskin himself had quite literally laid down, as philanthropist, in Oxford with help from several of his students including Oscar Wilde.

-Thinking off the hoof, I would start here in the west making headway through several meadows, before spiralling around to the east and then making further progress across college grounds.
+My own return would involve spiralling around to the east and then making further progress across college grounds.
 That was the plan.
 Initially it worked well but as the rivers started to complete their own circuit round Oxford before unifying in the Thames, they began to cordon off regions unpredictably and I also found myself starting to sense the boundaries of private property.
-Eventually I tried to reach a public footpath and my exit on the far side of a small river but even this natural landmark proved as good a barrier as the barbed wire that blocked the various pipes and walkways that spanned it.
-Then with newly bared feet, I attempted a plan B that would be to create a crossing of my own, but alas this was to end in failure as my ankles began to sink into the soft cool mud.
-There was only one option left, plan C, and hoisting the metaphorical white flag, I retreated past a porter’s lodge and onto the busy streets of the city centre.
+A public footpath lay just out of reach on the other side of a small river whilst a conveniently placed walkway across it turned out to be locked with barbed wire suggesting that this was a place that members of the public were not meant to go.
+Wading across the river was no more fruitful as its soft muddy bed started to give way after the first few steps.
+This was to be the end of the run for today as I headed, instead to college buildings and evicted myself past a porter’s lodge and onto the busy streets of the city centre.

 This week’s 9 pictures are from this run round Oxford’s meadows and also include a visit to Modern Art Oxford.